-For direct assistance from EPA, the applicant must have the support of the local government, regional entity, or community-based organization on behalf of which they are applying.
-Letters must be signed by a mayor, city manager, elected official, or other official representative of the community.
-Applicants are not confined to local governments.
+For direct assistance from EPA, eligible applicants are local, county, or tribal governments, or nonprofit organizations that have the support of the local government on whose behalf they are applying.
+Letters of interest must be accompanied by a short letter of support signed by a mayor, city manager, elected official, or other official representative of the community.

 Applicants must be located in, and project activities must be conducted within, the United States, Puerto Rico, or a territory or possession of the United States.
 Regional councils of governments are encouraged to learn about the program, especially in selected communities, but the assistance is directed toward one jurisdiction.

 To learn about eligibility requirements for grantee-led assistance, please contact those organizations directly.

 Is Building Blocks technical assistance a grant to the receiving community?